ROZMDP1LfVM1F054/ikaris.wtf/README.md

 **What is ZuvWare?**

     > ZuvWare is a private, paid-to-use project
-    > ZuvWare is created, founded, and scripted by zuvbruv#3308 and antikur#0666.
+    > ZuvWare is founded by zuvbruv#3308, and scripted by zuvbruv#3308 and antikur#0666.

 **Is ZuvWare released to the public?**